aabbtree77/esp32-vpn/README.md

 Do these tools always work though, are they equally good?
 EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25).

-## Alternative Ways to Achieve Global Connectivity
+## Alternative Ways to Achieve Global Connectivity: P2P vs Cloud Computing

 EdgeVPN solves the problem of remote connections without a public IP/3rd party.
 However, the libp2p network is a relatively new (Web3) world with all sorts of pros and cons, e.g. the connections will not be the fastest possible.
 This hardly matters in the context of the ESP32, but I will bookmark here a few other options, something to think about: